kevin-bruton/rest-recorder/README.md

 If you have installed it as a development dependency in your project you can start the recorder with the following command:
 `npx rest-recorder`

+Please open an issue if you find one!